beinnor/applesathome/README.md

 # product-landing-page
-FCC - Responsive Web Design Projects
+FCC - Responsive Web Design Projects.
+A product landing page for a fictional company.